sennavanhoek/A64-Shell/README.md

 ![screenshot](screenshots/write.PNG)

-The `info` command gives a short discription of a given instruction.
+The `info` command gives a short description of a given instruction.

 ![screenshot](screenshots/info.PNG)